 A direct plan is offered by a fund house directly to investors.
 In other words, investing in mutual funds via this route doesn’t involve an intermediary.

 To invest in dynamic bond funds or any other mutual fund scheme, you can choose either the lump sum mode or a systematic investment plan (SIP).
-The lump sum route allows investors to allocate the entire amount available with them in one go.
+The lump-sum route allows investors to allocate the entire amount available to them in one go.

-Alternatively, one can opt for an SIP, which enables an individual to invest a fixed sum at regular intervals, for example, yearly/quarterly/monthly.
+Alternatively, one can opt for a SIP, which enables an individual to invest a fixed sum at regular intervals, for example, yearly/quarterly/monthly.

 Ans: No, dynamic bond funds do not come with any lock-in period.
 You can redeem your units whenever you want.
 Simply place a request with the fund house by following the necessary procedure to opt out of the scheme.